 This involves intentionally selling an asset and repurchasing it at again to reestablish a higher cost basis, potentially lowering future tax liability when the asset is ultimately sold for good.
 This strategy can be convenient since the same asset can be purchased immediately without waiting 30 days.
 (The “wash sale” rule applies to losses but not to gains.)

-As you can see, there are several factors relevant to successfully managing a portfolio, including but not limited to which asset classes to select, how to diversify, what management style to employ, and how to consider tax implications.
+As you can see, there are several factors relevant to successfully managing a portfolio, including but not limited to which asset classes to select, how to diversify, what strategic management style to employ, and how to consider tax implications.
 Some investors enjoy managing their own portfolios, but others do not have the time to do so and recognize the benefits of working with professionals.
-Consider a complimentary consultation with a CERTIFIED FINANCIAL PLANNER™ professional at Pure Financial Advisors to discuss best practices for your own portfolio as well as how these decisions may affect other aspects of your financial life such as tax and estate planning.
+Consider a complimentary consultation with a CERTIFIED FINANCIAL PLANNER™ professional at Pure Financial Advisors to discuss best practices for portfolio planning as well as how these decisions may affect other aspects of your financial life such as tax and estate planning.

 Intended for educational purposes only and are not intended as individualized advice or a guarantee that you will achieve a desired result.
 Before implementing any strategies discussed you should consult your tax and financial advisors.